dask/dask/docs/source/spark.rst

 Dask began its life building out parallel algorithms for numerical array computations on a single computer.
 As such it thinks well about low-latency scheduling, low memory footprints, shared memory, and efficient use of local disk.
-That being said dask can run on a :doc:`distributed cluster <distributed>`.
+That being said dask can run on a distributed cluster.

 Spark began its life aimed at the thousand node cluster case.
 As such it thinks well about worker failures and integration with data-local